 #7) When you running test parallel this will obviously fail your script in such scenario you have to periodically refresh your page to retain cart information.
-In real time you may come across this scenario such as a user may sometimes use mobile e-commerce app and also mobile e-commerce web application.
+In real-time you may come across this scenario such as a user may sometimes use mobile e-commerce app and also a mobile e-commerce web application.

 #8) Don’t neglect to verify each product details and pricing details whether it is 10 products or 1000 products it should be as per the seller requirement.
 This is the phase where you can make or break a customer slight mistake will lead to a big loss.

-#9) Create yourself a lot of interrupted scenarios that usually user come across design your script very robust so that your script afford it and still run and pass the script.
+#9) Create yourself a lot of interrupted scenarios that usually user come across design your script very robust so that your script affords it and still run and pass the script.